guardian/libs/src/logger.README.md

 # `logger`

-Team-specific production logging API.
-Messages will be logged to the console only if the `gu.logger` local storage item contains the team name.
+Selectively log team-specific messages to the console. only if the `gu.logger` local storage item contains the team name.

-A developer can register to multiple teams by comma-separating them.
+You can subscribe to multiple teams by comma-separating them.

 ## Methods